 Who should have a Lung Scan?

-The screening is recommended for men and women who meet the following criteria:
+The screening is recommended for men or women ages 55-80 who meet one or more of the following criteria:

 The screening package includes:

 Low-radiation dose lung computed tomography (CT) scan evaluated by a radiologist who specializes in lung disease

 Heart computed tomography (CT) scan (coronary artery calcium scoring) evaluated by a cardiologist if eligible

 Blood sugar screening

 The lung CT screening is an exam that looks to detect lung cancer in its earliest stage and when it is most treatable.
 It consists of a low-radiation dose, non-contrasted helical computed tomography (CT) that scans the entire chest in about five to ten seconds during a single breath hold.

 Who should get a lung scan?